 Some environmental historians credit early campaigns conducted by organizations on the Central Coast (including Surfrider) with kicking off the environmental movement for the entire country, so we are proud to be part of that tradition.
 Campaigns define us as an organization.
 They are how we protect our special coastal places, ensure our ocean is healthy and wild, keep pollution out of the water and make sure every beach is clean and accessible for all to enjoy.
 Each and every campaign has a defined beginning, middle and end.
 Nationally we’ve had 807 campaign victories since 2006.

 Today, Surfrider has over 82 Chapters, 86 high school and college clubs and more than 1 million supporters, volunteers and activists fighting over 100 active campaigns around the country.
 That works out to about 4 victories per chapter.
-Surfrider SLO has had nine victories since 2012 – not bad for one of the smaller chapters in a semi-rural area!
+Surfrider SLO has had 13 victories since 2007 – not bad for one of the smaller chapters in a semi-rural area!

 On October 12th, 2019 Surfrider SLO celebrated 25 years of fun and successful efforts by our dedicated volunteers to protect our oceans, waves, and beaches!
 The Tribune covered the Chapter’s anniversary in the Photos from the Vault column by David Middlecamp.
 David excerpted a terrific article about the Chapter from our first year of operation 25 years ago published by The Tribune titled “SURFRIDER FOUNDATION: CRUSADING FOR A PRISTINE COAST.”
 Co-founder Paul Shiro was interviewed in the article and provided several memorable quotes, including his observation that Surfrider is not just a bunch of surfer dudes, and its members range “from barrister to beachcomber, from diver to diva.”
 He also explained that it was oil spills that prompted Schiro and his co-founders (Michael Rudge, Mark Campbell and Bob Olgin) to open the local chapter: